MedAhmedDriss/SQL-Portfolio/README.md

 <details>
   <summary>Click to expand</summary>

-We'll make use of details regarding a publishing business that issues both translated and original works. `Books`,`Authors`, `Editors`, and `Translators` are the four tables in our database.
+We'll make use of details regarding a publishing business that issues both translated and original works.  `Books`, `Authors`, `Editors`, and `Translators`.
+The `Books` table contains information about the books, including their title, type, and foreign keys for authors, editors, and translators.
+The `Authors` table includes the IDs and names of the authors, while the `Editors` table lists the IDs and names of the editors.
+Lastly, the `Translators` table has information about the translators.

 - **`Books`**